Welcome to the 2025 WMS Congress guide. We have created a video version, which you can view here. And the text version goes into more detail below.

 On Tuesday afternoon and Wednesday morning, you should expect short queues or small crowds in the registration desk area as these are our busiest times, but we will make sure we have plenty of people processing registrations and answering your questions.

 We have two lanyard types.
 Most delegates choose our standard lanyard.
 We also offer a social distancing lanyard.
 This reminds other Congress attendees that you have requested personal space.
 This may be due to a weakened immune system and caution around airborne viruses, or it may be because you are uncomfortable with close personal contact.
 If you would prefer a social distancing lanyard, you can select this when you visit the registration desk.
+If you have a WMS branded lanyard from a previous Congress, please bring it with you to reuse at WMS 2025.

 The Congress Exhibition will also open for the first time on Tuesday 7th October.
 Taking a look at the stands is a good way to plan how you want to spend some of your time at the Congress.
 You can decide which of the exhibition stands you might want to return to and even schedule visits with the exhibitors to talk about your work and/or theirs.